-Using one of the best website builders for your business site can save you a huge amount of time and money.
-These platforms allow you to launch a professional website in hours and on a budget, where hiring a developer or web design agency might have previously cost thousands.
+Using the best website builder (opens in new tab) for your business site can save you a huge amount of time and money.
+Website building platforms allow you to launch a professional website in hours and on a budget, where hiring a developer or web design agency might have previously cost thousands.

 WordPress: the top choice for blogging and beginners (opens in new tab)